AdityaVashista30/BakingApp-master/README.md

 ## Project Overview
 An app to view video recipes.
-It will handle media loading, verify user interfaces with UI tests, and integrate third party libraries.
+It will handle media loading, verify user interfaces with UI tests, and integrate third-party libraries.
 It will also provide a complete user experience with a home screen widget.
 This will involve finding and handling error cases, adding accessibility features, allowing for localization, adding a widget.

 ### General App Usage
 -    App should display recipes from provided network resource.